chai-ng/trip_together/README.md

 * Having multiple trips
 * Inviting different friends to different trips
 * Searching on google and displaying in a map, points of interest with information like reviews, opening times, costs, location
-* Voting on the places of interest as a group so we can see what we all priotize for the trp
+* Voting on the places of interest as a group and see what we prioritise for the trip
 * Adding the top places of interest and then creating an event on a group calendar where we can all have access to it before and during our event.

 ## Planning Process